Orange County Men's Central Jail escape: Escape

 Duong, Nayeri, and Tieu escaped from the jail on January 21 in the evening, by cutting through four layers of steel grating and rebar inside the building, climbing through a plumbing conduit to the roof, and lowering themselves four floors to the ground with a rope.
 They claim to have had a duffel bag and backpack of tools, high grade industrial rope and, civilian clothing.
 They were not reported missing until 9:00 p.m. the following day, and their escape was confirmed at midnight.
 Duong allegedly pressed a handgun into the rib cage of a taxicab driver outside a Target store in Rosemead, stole the vehicle, and took the driver hostage.
 They hid at the Flamingo Inn Motel in Rosemead for at least one night.
 They then stole a utility van from a private seller who advertised it through a Craigslist posting, in South Los Angeles.
 They never returned it after a test drive, and drove it along with the taxicab to San Jose, where they stayed at The Alameda Motel.

 Duong was arguing with the other inmates on deciding whether to kill the taxicab driver, and went along with him to drive back to southern California in the cab.
 Duong released the driver, walked into a friend's auto shop business in Santa Ana on January 29, and called the police to surrender.
 On January 30, Nayeri and Tieu were arrested outside a McDonald's restaurant at the intersection of Haight Street and Stanyan Street near the Golden Gate Park in San Francisco.
 Nayeri was detained after a short foot chase, and Tieu was arrested while inside the van.
 Police found ammunition in the van, but did not find a firearm.

 The Orange County Sheriff's Department offered a $200,000 reward for the capture of the inmates.

 In 2017, Nayeri's lawyer released cellphone footage of their escape.

 Additional arrests

 Nooshafarin Ravaghi, a writer who taught English at the jail, was initially thought to have provided the inmates Google Maps information that included overviews of the jail rooftop and surrounding areas, but was cleared shortly thereafter.
 She was arrested and released from jail on February 1.
-Loc Ba Nguyen, an associate of Duong, was arrested for allegedly smuggling in tools that the inmates used to cut through the steel grating and barbed wire.
+Loc Ba Nguyen, an associate of Duong, was arrested for smuggling in tools that the inmates used to cut through the steel grating and barbed wire.
 He was formally charged with aiding the inmates' escape on February 1.
-Investigators have not revealed how he smuggled the tools into the jail.
+In June 2017, Nguyen pled guilty to four felony counts, including smuggling a weapon into jail, twice providing equipment intended to aid the escape, and driving the escaped prisoners to a hideout; he received a sentence of one year in jail.
 Three other arrests were made, including arrests of Vietnamese gang members.